iwanfrancis/muzz-code-test/REAMDE.md

 I wasn't totally sure at this point exactly how many changes I'd have time to make and so didn't want to risk writing tests and then having to rewrite after reworking things.

-If this were a larger scale project I would **absolutely** consider boulstering the test infrastructure as a top priority **before** making siginificant structural changes to the codebase.
+If this were a larger scale project I would **absolutely** consider boulstering the test infrastructure as a top priority **before** making significant structural changes to the codebase.

+### 5. Code formatter

+Another low hanging fruit.
+A code formatter ensures code consistency and readability as the project scales.
+It is opinionated, which removes the decision making time from formatting decisions.

+I installed prettier, configured it in the package.json and also added the eslint plugin to ensure that there are no conflicting rules.
+I ran the formatter on all files to make sure that existing code was made consistent.